2.2 Eligibility Conditions for Providing Alternative Disclosures

 2.2.4 Eligible Issuer and Guarantor Structures Condition

-Finally, Rule 3-10 requires the guarantor structure to meet one
+Finally, Rule 3-10 requires an issuer and guarantor structure to

-- The parent company issues or co-issues (on a joint and several basis with one or more of its consolidated subsidiaries) securities, and any guarantees are provided by one or more consolidated subsidiaries.
+- The parent company issues or co-issues (on a joint and several basis with one or more of its consolidated subsidiaries) the securities.
+One or more consolidated subsidiaries may guarantee the debt security.

 - A consolidated subsidiary issues or co-issues (with one or more other consolidated subsidiaries of the parent company) the securities, and the securities are fully and unconditionally guaranteed by the parent company.

-issues or co-issues a debt security with one or more consolidated subsidiaries.
+co-issues a debt security with one or more consolidated subsidiaries, and other

 Example 2-4